square-one/square-one-cms/README.md

 ## Legal info

 Joomla! is Copyright (C) 2005 - 2011 Open Source Matters.
 All rights reserved.
-Joomla! and Square one are both distributed under the GNU General Public License v2.0 or later
+Joomla! and Square One are both distributed under the GNU General Public License v2.0 or later